turbonemesis/constitution/CONSTITUTION.md

 ### Article VIII - Ratification

-Section 1 - This Constitution shall become effective upon 2/3 of all {CompanyName} software engineers voting for its ratification in a special election.
+Section 1 - This Constitution shall become effective upon 2/3 of all {CompanyName} software engineers voting for ratification in a special election.

 ### Article IX - Supreme Law